Nikhil Kamath: Career

 Kamath started his career with a job at a call centre while also engaging in equity trading on the side.
 In 2006, Kamath became a sub-broker and started his brokerage firm with his brother Nithin Kamath titled Kamath & Associates to manage high-net-worth individual portfolios in the public markets.

-In 2010, Kamath co-founded Zerodha along with his brother Nithin Kamath.
+In 2010, Kamath co-founded the Indian brokerage and financial services company Zerodha along with his brother Nithin Kamath.
 Zerodha provides brokerage services for dealing in stocks, currencies, and commodities.
 Kamath introduced a discount brokerage model with Zerodha which reduces the commission charged for transactions.

 Kamath also co-founded True Beacon in 2020, an asset management company that manages investments for ultra-high-net-worth individuals in Indian markets through privately pooled investment vehicles.

 Gruhas is an investment firm co-founded in 2021 by Nikhil Kamath and Abhijeet Pai.
 The firm invests in early and growth-stage startups across sectors such as climate tech, consumer brands, senior care, sustainability, and PropTech.
-Gruhas has supported over 50 companies, including well-known names like IPEC, PMI Electro Mobility, and Ossus Bio Renewables.

-Gruhas operates two main funds—Gruhas Collective Consumer Fund (GCCF), which focuses on consumer brands, and the Earth Fund, launched in partnership with Brigade Group, which invests in sustainability and PropTech startups.
-The firm is also investing in emerging technologies such as hydrogen energy and brain-computer interface devices, with a focus on long-term innovation and impact.
+It operates two main funds—Gruhas Collective Consumer Fund (GCCF), which focuses on consumer brands, and the Earth Fund, launched in partnership with Brigade Group, which invests in sustainability and PropTech startups.

 In March 2024, Kamath started hosting a podcast entitled "WTF is".
-As of Jan 2025, Kamath has hosted Indian Prime Minister Narendra Modi, Bill Gates, Ted Sarandos, Neal Mohan, Kiran Mazumdar-Shaw, Suniel Shetty, Ritesh Agarwal, Ronnie Screwvala, Bryan Johnson, Tanmay Bhat, and other public figures and entrepreneurs throughout the year.
+As of December 2025, Kamath has hosted Indian Prime Minister Narendra Modi, Bill Gates, Ted Sarandos, Neal Mohan, Kiran Mazumdar-Shaw, Suniel Shetty, Ritesh Agarwal, Ronnie Screwvala, Bryan Johnson, Tanmay Bhat, AR Rahman and Elon Musk, among other public figures and entrepreneurs.

 In June 2023, he committed to donating 50% of his wealth to charitable causes like climate change, education, and health care by signing The Giving Pledge.

 Nikhil Kamath, along with Ankit Nagori and Prashanth Prakash, owns the Bengaluru franchise for Season 2 of the Global E-Cricket Premier League (GEPL).

 Kamath has investments in consumer and sustainability-focused startups, including Licious, Nourish You, Pee Safe Subko & Ather.
 Kamath also has investments in InCred Holdings, RDC Concrete, GreenLine Mobility, Nazara Technology.
 He recently bought 5% stake in D'yavol Spirits, founded by Shah Rukh and his son Aryan Khan.

+In December 2025, Kamath, along with Kishore Biyani, launched The Foundery, a 90 day residential entrepreneurship programme based in Alibaug, Maharashtra.
+Participants will work alongside The Foundery team and mentors and build investment ready ventures.
+Selected participants will retain upto 25% equity and successful ventures will receive seed funding of upto 4 crore.
+Mentors include Vijay Shekhar Sharma, Kunal Bahl, Aakash Chaudhry, Mithun Sacheti, among others.